standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 The boys came in.

-{88}“Oh, we have had the prize-giving!
+“Oh, we have had the prize-giving!
 Harry has got his prize.
 We had to hand round the tea.”

 “You spent a very long time in handing round